wecodemore/wpstarter/docs/02-Environment-Variables.md

 As described above, all WordPress configuration constants are natively supported by WP Starter.

-Moreover there are a few env variables that have a special meaning for WP Starter.
+Moreover, there are a few env variables that have a special meaning for WP Starter.

 ### DB check env vars